Voice of Silence (2020 film): Development

 In 2016, it was revealed that director Hong Eui-jeong and BAFTA winning producer, Afolabi Kuti of Broedmachine, planned to collaborate on producing Hong's screenplay.
 The screenplay had been selected as one of the top 12 projects at Venice Biennale Collage-Cinema 2016/2017 and shortlisted for Sundance Screenwriters Lab (working title Without A Trace).
 In 2019, Lewis Pictures and Broccoli Pictures joined the production with Acemaker Movieworks distributing the film.

 Casting

 On June 3, 2019, Yoo Ah-in and Yoo Jae-myung joined the cast of the film, followed by two child actors, Moon Seung-ah and Lee Ga-eun, who joined the cast through auditions.

 Filming

 The read-through of the script occurred on July 19, 2019.
 Principal photography began on July 29, 2019.
-Filming took place in Gyeonggi-do and Gangwon-do and lasted less than two months on September 12, 2019.
+Filming took place in Gyeonggi Province and Gangwon Province and lasted less than two months on September 12, 2019.

 Release

 Voice of Silence was released in local cinemas on October 15, 2020.
 It was previously screened at the Cannes International Film Festival's virtual market Marché du Film in June 2020.
 The film was also released in Taiwan, Singapore, Indonesia, The Philippines, and Japan.
 It was screened at a variety of international film festivals, including the Glasgow Film Festival, the Brussels International Fantastic Film Festival, the Fantasy Filmfest, the Far East Film Festival, the Fantasia International Film Festival, and the Transilvania International Film Festival among others.